mzhou02/mzhou02.github.io/_posts/2024-03-02-vega-lite copy 2.md

 featured: false
 ---

-I've recently been reading more about algebraic methods within combinatorics, and have been fascinated by the appearances of topics like linear algebra in the subject.
-In this blog post, I'll share one of my favorite problems I've come across recently that is really just inspired by some incredibly simple ideas.
+Recently, I've been reading more about algebraic methods within combinatorics, and have been fascinated by the appearances of topics like linear algebra in the subject.
+In this blog post, I'll share one of my favorite problems I've come across lately that is really just inspired by some incredibly simple ideas.

 <b>Problem 1.</b> What is the minimum number of lines $$n$$ non-collinear points form if all lines are drawn between points?

-It is easy to see that we can achieve $$n$$ lines by simply leaving $$n - 1$$ collinear points on a line and the last point off the line, to have $$1 + (n - 1) = n$$ lines formed by these points.
+It is easy to see that we can achieve $$n$$ lines by simply leaving $$n - 1$$ collinear points on a line and the last point off the line.
 Indeed, this is the best case possible.

 To demonstrate why, we can assign variables $$x_i$$ to each of the points, and define a system of equations as: